emersonlimafranc-collab/chat-export-structurer/SECURITY.md

 If you discover a security vulnerability, please report it responsibly.

-**Contact:** Open a private security advisory on GitHub or email the maintainer directly.
+**Contact:** Open a private security advisory on GitHub at https://github.com/1ch1n/chat-export-structurer/security/advisories/new

 Please do **not** open a public issue for security vulnerabilities.